 My stepfather was raised in the Mennonite church, but showed no interest in spiritual things while I was growing up.
 My mother was raised in an obscure Christian sect that is sometimes known as the Cooneyites.
 She fell away from her church for a time.
 A neighbour took my siblings and me to her Lutheran church for a while, which must have awakened my mother to her spiritual duties to her children.
 She whipped up matching outfits for us on her sewing machine and then marched us down the street to the Presbyterian church, but we didn't attend that church for long.
-When I was six–years–old, my mother returned to her Cooneyite roots and began to take my siblings and me to their "meetings".
+When I was six years old, my mother returned to her Cooneyite roots and began to take us to their meetings.

 The Cooneyites were founded in 1897 in Ireland by a Scotsman named William Irvine.
 They take their name from one of the early preachers in this sect.
-The preachers are known as "workers" and they go forth in pairs, which is why the sect is also known as "2 x 2's".
+The preachers are known as "workers" and they go forth in pairs, which is why the sect is also known as "two by twos."
 They do not meet in church buildings.
 They hold Sunday morning services in various homes and meet on Sunday afternoons in a rented hall for Gospel services.

-Doctrinally, the 2 x 2's consider themselves the only true Christian church and other churches to be "false churches".
+Doctrinally, the two by twos consider themselves the only true Christian church and other churches to be "false churches."
 Some of the more honest members, however, feel compelled to admit that the people in their church cannot be the only genuine Christians.

 The Cooneyites are very restrictive in their rules and limited in their scope of ministry, and most are very limited in their understanding of Scripture.
-They preach that Yeshua is the Way, the Truth, and the Life, and that no man comes to the Father except through Him, but that message gets lost as they emphasize that it is only by receiving Yeshua as Saviour within the framework of their own church that a person can be saved.
-Thus, when I was ten–years–old, I "professed" to receive Him as my Saviour, but I really didn't understand that it was only by the virtue of His death on the Cross that my sins were forgiven.
+They preach that Jesus is the Way, the Truth, and the Life, and that no man comes to the Father except through Him, but that message gets lost as they emphasize that it is only by receiving Yeshua as Saviour within the framework of their own church that a person can be saved.
+Thus, when I was twelve years old, I "professed" to receive Him as my Saviour, but I really didn't understand that it is only by the virtue of His death on the Cross that our sins are forgiven.

 In fact, I didn't know that my sins were forgiven.
 I felt that, rather, I was embarking on a new path of doing good works that hopefully would meet with God's approval, so that I could gain entrance to Heaven when I died.
 I had no assurance of salvation.
 The Cooneyite version of salvation is a "wait and see" kind of proposition, like not knowing if you have passed until after your test has been marked.
 If you flunk, you're sunk.
 I experienced a lot of anxiety about my faults when I was a child because I knew I could never be good enough to go to Heaven!

-When I was fifteen–years–old, I went into foster care.
-I was all set to forget about going to boring church services and finally get to wear make–up and short skirts, and have some fun.
+When I was fifteen, I went into foster care.
+I was all set to forget about going to boring church services and finally get to wear make–up and short skirts and have some fun.
 I found some thrills, but underlying it all was a deep sense of frustration and guilt.